Genivia/ugrep/README.md

            matches  bar/foo.h  but not foo.h and not bar/bar/foo.h.
 Use a leading `/' to force /*.h to match foo.h but not bar/foo.h.

-           When a glob starts with a `!' as specified with -g!GLOB,  or  specified in a FILE with --include-from=FILE or --exclude-from=FILE, its match is negated.
+           When a glob starts with a `^' or a `!' as  in  -g^GLOB,  the  match  is negated.
+Likewise, a `!' (but not a `^') may be used with globs in the files specified --include-from, --exclude-from, and  --ignore-files  to negate  the  glob  match.
+Empty lines or lines starting with a `#' are ignored.

            Glob Syntax and Conventions